-Illness benefits are not paid for the first 2 weeks off work.
-But if the illness lasts longer than 2 weeks and illness benefits are paid, then you will receive benefits for any period in the first 2 weeks for which you did not get normal wages.
+Illness benefits are not paid for the first week off work.
+But if the illness lasts longer than seven days and illness benefits are paid, then you will receive benefits for any period in the first seven days for which you did not get normal wages.